-The second in a series of four grammar and speaking classes.
-For non-native speakers of English at the low-intermediate level.
-The focus is on production and comprehension of spoken English and grammar usage.
-A major research project which focuses on English usage is required.
+The second in a series of five grammar and speaking courses for non-native speakers of English at the advanced-beginner level.
+This course is designed to give students a strong grammatical basis in English and to improve their speaking and listening skills.
+At least one oral report is required.